 Along the way, I began a regular correspondence with Durham who cautioned me about “American Exceptionalism” when I harkened back to Hesburgh’s leadership.
 She gave me pause.
 Was I being naïve or star-stuck by Hesburgh?
 Then, as I do now, I think not.
 We, as students and scholars, are called to learning.
 We must continue our journey of self-improvement.
 In fact, is that not why I have embarked on the ILI program?
 Knowing Hesburgh and his constant struggle for learning, I feel confident that were he with us today, he too would challenge us to be our better selves and not complacent in our past.

 Mary Ellen Woods is a graduate of the Notre Dame class of 1980.
 She has returned to campus as a Fellow in the Inspired Leadership Initiative (ILI).
 As an undergraduate, she lived in Breen-Phillips and now lives off campus.
 Her columns appear every other Thursday.
-A longtime resident of Chicago, she can be reached at [email protected] or @MEWsmuses on Twitter.
+A longtime resident of Chicago, she can be reached at email@example.com @MEWsmuses on Twitter.

 The views expressed in this column are those of the author and not necessarily those of The Observer.